markets/awesome-ruby/README.md

 * [Honeybadger](https://www.honeybadger.io/) - Exception, uptime, and performance monitoring for Ruby.
 * [Nesty](https://github.com/skorks/nesty) - Nested exceptions for Ruby.
 * [Raven Ruby](https://github.com/getsentry/raven-ruby) - Raven is a Ruby client for Sentry.
+* [Rollbar](https://github.com/rollbar/rollbar-gem) - Easy and powerful exception and error tracking for your applications.

 ## Feature Flippers and A/B Testing